jamesbuckett/ckad-questions/01-ckad-workload.md

           requests:         # From Meaning of memory link above
             memory: "25Mi"  # From Meaning of memory link above
           limits:           # From Meaning of memory link above
             memory: "100Mi" # From Meaning of memory link above
-        resources: {}
 status: {}
 ```